vincenzoargese/vimrc/README.md

+![ViM Logo](Vimlogo.svg.png)
+![ViM Smile](vim_smile.png)

 # .vimrc

 Dear developers, IT professionals, and system administrators worldwide, this is my semi-final version of the `.vimrc` file, and I want to share it with everyone.

-![ViM Logo](Vimlogo.svg.png)
-![ViM Smile](vim_smile.png)
+**Ah...
+I have disabled the ALE and Copilot plugins at startup.
+They are very convenient, but I find them quite intrusive, so I enable them only when needed or necessary.**

+You can enable them manually with the following commands (I prefer enable them when needed):
+:ALEEnable | ALEDisable
+:Copilot enable | disable

-### Foreword
+### Introduction

 I have worked on this file for many years, in a rather disorganized and experimental way.
 I started using Debian in the winter of 1999, and since then, I have experimented with many editors for both fun and work.
 For a long time, I used Emacs, but for the past 24 years, I have exclusively used ViM.
 I barely remember the Emacs commands now, although I have promised myself to revisit it someday – old friends should not be abandoned.